xcore/doc_tips_and_tricks/_sources/crc.txt

 of this document.

-Note that if the alignment of the final bit is not known in advance, then up to eight final bits will ahve to be folded in one at a time.
+Note that if the alignment of the final bit is not known in advance, then up to eight final bits will have to be folded in one at a time.

 XS1 CRC instructions
 --------------------